gvwilson/mossball/README.md

 * Many professors and students preferred straightforward, simple, and common exercises like multiple choice, fill in the blank, and true or false
 * Professors also found more unique widgets to be useful for the specific courses that they teach
+    * For example, the professor who teaches a Machine Learning course shares their opinion that it would be useful to see widgets where students can interact with the data, such as drawing decision boundaries.
 * Students overall chose more interactive and quick activities like Drag the Words or Sort the Paragraphs over ones that required more writing or detail like Essay
 * Professors also chose interactive activities but recommended against gamification and relying on too many images